sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_6_actions_events/embedding_6_actions_events.md

 We will have to also share this Workbook with a Team for the embed to work

-Open the server.js file in a text editor and change the values for:
+Open the server.js file subfolder called `sigma_embed_actions` in a text editor and change the values for:

 <ul>
       <li>Embed Path</li>